Waltzing Matilda: Australia's Favourite Song

 (Chorus repeats)

-A hungry worker (swagman) is resting under a shady eucalyptus tree (coolibah) by a watering hole (billabong).
-He has lit a camp-fire and is making himself some tea in a tin can (billy).
-While waiting for his tea to boil, he sings a wistful tune, asking, "Who will keep me company—who will be my friend as I travel from place to place?"
+A hungry worker (swagman) is resting under a shady eucalyptus tree (coolibah) beside a watering hole (billabong).
+He is making himself some tea in a tin can (billy) and sings to himself, asking, "Who will keep me company—who will be my friend as I travel from place to place?"

 While resting by the billabong, singing his little tune, the swagman notices a sheep (jumbuck) wandering down to the watering-hole for a drink.
 The swagman is starving.
-He hasn't eaten in days.
 So he catches the sheep, kills it, eats what he can, and stows the rest in his backpack (tucker bag).

-Unfortunately for the swagman, the wealthy landowner (squatter) arrives at the water-hole.
-He is riding his expensive horse (thoroughbred) and accompanied by three policemen (troopers).
+Unfortunately for the swagman, the wealthy landowner (squatter) arrives at the water-hole accompanied by three policemen (troopers).
 They catch the swagman red-handed with the remains of the sheep in his backpack and try to arrest him for killing the sheep.

-Preferring death over imprisonment for his crime, the swagman jumps into a water-hole and tries to escape.
-But, regrettably, the swagman drowns instead.
-Ever since that day, his ghost still haunts the water-hole and can be heard singing.
+Rather than be arrested, the swagman jumps into a water-hole and tries to escape.
+But, unfortunately, the swagman drowns instead.
+Ever since that day, his sprite is said to still haunt the water-hole and can be heard singing.
 "Who'll come a-waltzing, Matilda, with me?".

 Photo: Swagman with a Matilda, Tucker Bag and Billy

-Jolly – Means to be happy (Not in common usage today).
+• Jolly – To be happy (Not in common usage today).

-Billy – A tin can with a wire handle used to boil water over a camp-fire.
+• Billy – A tin can with a wire handle used to boil water.

-Waltz – Means to travel from place to place.
-It originated from the German phrase "Auf der Walz" (roughly translated as "on the road").
+• Waltz – Means to travel from place to place.
+Roughly translated as "on the road".

 Photo: Soldier with Matilda